Izay0i/Tic-Tac-Toe/README.md

-A simple text-based tic tac toe game with resizable board.
+# A simple text-based tic tac toe game with resizable board #
-To install, clone the repo and open your terminal and type: javac Main.java java Main
+To install, clone the repo and open your terminal and type:
+- javac Main.java
+- java Main
-Enjoy!
+## Enjoy! ##